 Scientists have long been aware of the relationship between insufficient sleep and poor cardiovascular health.
 However, exactly how the lack of adequate sleep can harm circulation has remained unclear.
 A new study now uncovers some of the potential mechanisms.

 Having a good night’s sleep, which amounts to an uninterrupted 7 hours of sleep or so per night, is crucial to maintaining good overall health.
-Poor sleep hygiene disrupts both short- and long-term health, according to evidence from numerous studies.
+Poor sleep hygiene disrupts both short- and long-term health, according to

 One aspect of health that a person’s quality of sleep can influence is cardiovascular health.
 For example, research findings from the start of this year showed that sleeping for less than 6 hours per night rather than for 7–8 hours could increase a person’s risk of atherosclerosis — a condition in which plaque builds up inside the arteries — by as much as 27%.

 Another study from this year explains how good sleep can help keep the arteries supple, thus maintaining good circulation.

 Now, research from the University of Colorado Boulder has pinpointed a potential biological mechanism explaining the reverse of the medal — how lack of sleep affects circulation by promoting the buildup of fatty deposits in the arteries (atherogenesis), which can increase a person’s risk of experiencing a stroke or heart attack.